Generalization in Neural Networks: A Broad Survey: Discussion and Conclusion

-Generalization across (5) modalities remains a relatively unexplored area, but recent innovations include the use of text-based embeddings in image classification and the transfer of a biologically-inspired network across olfactory, visual, and auditory modalities.
+Generalization across (5) modalities remains a relatively unexplored area, but recent innovations include the use and rising popularity of text-based embeddings in image classification and the transfer of a biologically-inspired network across olfactory, visual, and auditory modalities.

-Exciting developments in (6) scope generalization involve supplementing NLP approaches with embeddings from knowledge graphs; state-of-the-art performance from the SemEval competition is discussed.
+Exciting developments in (6) scope generalization involve supplementing deep NLP approaches with embeddings based upon graphical representations of symbolic and semantic knowledge.
+State-of-the-art performance from the SemEval competition is discussed.
+Additionally, attribution tools for extracting knowledge from deep learning models are illustrated using examples from NLP and computer vision.

+The recent rapid advances that have been seen in different forms of generalization---particularly across domains and tasks---help to underscore the considerable power that deep, network-based predictive systems have demonstrated.
+Domain generalization, few-shot learning, and the emergence of versatile transformer based foundation models in NLP are possible in part because artificial neural networks learn quickly, generalize well both out-of-sample and out-of-distribution, and perform effectively at a wide range of discriminative and generative tasks.
+The speed with which these systems have been emerging and improving highights the many directions in which further developments can be expected in the coming years.

+Even with such fast and consistent evolution across so many dimensions, the suggestive results introduced in this article on sample and distribution generalization draw attention to some potential directions for future research in which there may be some room for improvement.
+When applying well-known neural networks to classify ImageNet images, a consistent gap is apparent between the training data and a separately provided test sample.
+Additionally, half of those models failed to correctly recognize a lion when it was moved from its natural habitat into an urban environment.
+Both of these suggestive results pertain to just one dataset and application.
+Given, however, the considerable degree to which diverse applications rely upon backbone networks such as these, the possibility that the stability and robustness of their forecasts could be improved upon is a topic worthy of further investigation.

-The later part of the survey explores neruoscience literature on how biological brains perform generalization and abstraction tasks, focusing on their modular structure as well as the dopamine-driven organization of learned ideas into conceptual ``chunks.''
+In addition to these patterns and findings that concern specific ways in which models models are generalized, this article provides insights about abstraction in neural networks more generally and how biological and artificial approaches to these tasks are related.
+The later part of the survey explores neuroscience literature on how biological brains perform generalization and abstraction tasks, focusing on their modular structure as well as the dopamine-driven organization of learned ideas into conceptual ``chunks.''

-The recent rapid advances that have been seen in different forms of generalization---particularly across domains and tasks---help to underscore the many directions in which further developments can be expected in the coming years.
-At the same time, the seemingly more basic objective of generalizing model results from training to test samples has been elusive.
-Researchers are approaching the boundaries of what is possible with overfit models, and the demand for improvements in model accuracy persists.
-As the neural network community explores ways to improve its framework for sample generalization, the progress that has been seen in broader levels of abstraction---and the insights that the field of neuroscience offers into analogous biological processes---both provide valuable blueprints of potential paths forward.